Mononucleosis—Child Care and Schools

 What is mononucleosis?

-A disease most commonly caused by the Epstein-Barr virus (also called EBV or human herpesvirus 4) and sometimes by other viruses such as cytomegalovirus (human herpesvirus 5) and roseola (human herpesvirus 6); the illness is commonly known as mono.
+Mononucleosis (widely known as mono ) is a disease most commonly caused by the Epstein-Barr virus (also called EBV or human herpesvirus 4 ) and sometimes by other viruses such as cytomegalovirus (human herpesvirus 5) and roseola (human herpesvirus 6).

 What are the signs or symptoms?

-• Rash may occur with those treated with ampicillin or other penicillin.
+• Rash may occur with those treated with amoxicillin or other penicillin antibiotics.
+This rash is not an allergy to the antibiotic.

 What are the incubation and contagious periods?